SSSEAL-C/twitch-leak-bot-discord/README.md

 If you get the CSV's (via your own methods) you extract each .csv to the file format `all_revenues_yy_mm.csv` (eg. `all_revenues_21_01.csv` is for January 2021) to the folder `data/`

-You can also shrink the size of all these CSV's using a handy script by [YoannDeb](https://github.com/YoannDeb) to delete the blank lines.
+You can also import and shrink the size of all these CSV's using a handy script by [YoannDeb](https://github.com/YoannDeb) to automatically extract and delete the blank lines.

+Just copy the twitch-payout folder at the root of the project and run ```csv_setup.py```.

+You can choose to just import, import and shrink or just shrink already imported data.

-Just run csv_setup.py once.
-It will take a little time but will significatively accelerate future process.
+Shrinking will take a little time but will significatively accelerate future process.

 # Setup

-Create 2 folders in the root of the folder. `data` and `output`.

 You need two or three values
  - A discord bot token